Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: Bayesian Inference algorithms

 \subsection{Learning the prior}

-Despite this being counter-intuitive, it is possible to learn the prior even if one learns the posterior afterwards.
-This is meaningful if there is some aspect of the prior that are set using prior knowledge, allowing to learn the remaining free parameters before getting the posterior.
-In standard Bayesian statistics, this is known as \textbf{empirical Bayes} and is usually a valid approximation when the dimensions of the prior parameters being learned are far less than the dimensions of the model parameters.
+Learning the prior and the posterior afterwards is possible.
+This is meaningful if most aspects of the prior can be set using prior knowledge, and only a limited set of free parameters of the prior are learned before obtaining the posterior.
+In standard Bayesian statistics, this is known as \textbf{empirical Bayes}.
+This is usually a valid approximation when the dimensions of the prior parameters being learned are significantly smaller than the dimensions of the model parameters.

 Given a parametrized prior distribution $p_{\xi}(H)$, maximizing the likelihood of the data is a good method to learn the parameters $\vec{\xi}$: